raspberrypilearning/recruiting-volunteers/en/step_2.md

 --- /task ---

-Focus on speaking to people connected to the Dojo and those passionate about young people learning to create with technology first.
+Focus on speaking to people connected to the Dojo and those passionate about enabling young people to create with technology first.
 If needed, you can then reach out to the wider community.

 When writing the description, make sure it offers a good volunteering experience, so it is attractive to potential volunteers.
 Some things that can make the experience positive for volunteers are listed below.